This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • An individual licensed by the Companies Commission of Malaysia (SSM)

 To incorporate a company, the following information must be submitted to us at info@3ecpa.com.my.
-Alternatively, you can complete the Online Incorporation Form and send to us.
+Alternatively, you can complete the Online Incorporation Form and send it to us.

 • Proposed company names